Samanid Empire: Decline and fall (961–999)

-The Samanids in 998 shortly before its fall in 999 AD.
+Nuh II suppressing a rebel.
+Majma' al-tawarikh, dated c.
+1425.

 The power of the Samanids began to crumble in the latter half of the 10th century.
 In 962, one of the ghulams, Alp Tigin, commander of the army in Khorasan, seized Ghazna and established himself there.
 His successors, however, including Sabuktigin, continued to rule as Samanid "governors".
 With the weakened Samanids facing rising challenges from the Karakhanids for control of Transoxiana, Sabuktigin later took control of all the provinces south of the Oxus and established the Ghaznavid Empire.

+An Arab geographer remarked that, by 985, the Samanids possessed such large numbers of Turkic slaves that their dominance of the slave trade flooded the market and drove prices downward.

 In 992, a Karakhanid, Harun Bughra Khan, grandson of the paramount tribal chief of the Karluk confederation Sultan Satuq Bughra Khan, captured Bukhara, the Samanid capital.
 Harun died shortly afterwards, however, and the Samanids returned to Bukhara.
 In 999, Nasr b.
 Ali, a nephew of Harun, returned and took possession of Bukhara, meeting little resistance.
 The Samanid domains were split up between the Ghaznavids, who gained Khorasan, and the Karakhanids, who received Transoxiana; the Oxus River thus became the boundary between the two rival empires.